denliehoo/recurring-crypto-payments/DOCUMENTATION.md

 - public directory: doesn't matter for now
 - configure as single page app: yes
 - then manually configure firebase.json to suit the monorepo
+- To Build and deploy:
+- pnpm build:dashboard
+- pnpm build:checkout
+- firebase deploy --only hosting:dashboard,hosting:checkout

+- To redeploy:
+- repeat the above

 <!-- - refer to : https://hackernoon.com/how-to-deploy-a-react-application-with-firebase-hosting-p92m37b7 -->